mobsenpai/hana/.github/README.md

    $ home-manager switch --flake .#yashraj@acer
    ```

-10. Check wiki for more info
+10. Check wiki for more info.
+Also AwesomeWM config is moved to another repositiry: MobSenpai/sugoi

 <br>
 <br>